winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 63\.
 After thinking this, he emerged from his quiet place and went to the Buddha.
 Bowing his head at the Buddha’s feet, he sat to one side.
 He said, “Bhagavān, I was in a quiet place and silently thought to myself, ‘There are twelve laymen here in Nādikā, Karkaṭaka and others, whose lives have ended.
 There’s another fifty people whose lives have ended, and another 500 people whose lives have ended.
 Where were they be born?’
 Please explain this.”
 {: #p63}

 64\.
-The Buddha told Ānanda, “Those twelve people, Karkaṭaka and the others, had cut the five lower bonds and were born in heaven when their lives ended.
-From there, they were completely extinguished and did not return to this world.
-Those fifty people whose lives have ended had eliminated the three bonds of lust, anger, and delusion.
+The Buddha told Ānanda, “Those twelve people, Karkaṭaka and the others, had cut the five lower bonds and were born in Heaven when their lives ended.
+There, they were completely extinguished and did not return to this world.
+Those fifty people whose lives have ended had eliminated the three bonds and weakened their lust, anger, and delusion.
 They became once-returners who’ll return to this world and then end the source of suffering.
-Those 500 people whose lives have ended had eliminated the three bonds and become stream-enterers.
+Those five hundred people whose lives have ended had eliminated the three bonds and become stream-enterers.
 They didn’t fall to bad destinies and will surely achieve awakening.
-They’ll be reborn seven times and reach the end of suffering.
+They’ll be reborn seven times to reach the end of suffering.
 {: #p64}

 65\. “Ānanda, that someone born has died is the normal course of life.
 What’s strange about it?
 If you come and ask me about each person who dies, wouldn’t it be troublesome?”